-- a.
-The provider must indicate the amount that is unpaid immediately and may request that services be terminated for non-payment of parental fees.
-The unpaid parental fee is limited to one month.
-Any additional months the provider has not collected the parent fee from the family will not be held against the family in order to obtain a new voucher. - b.
-If the provider requests the termination of the plan of care, the child care worker must issue a Child Care Action Notice (DCD-0450) to both the recipient and provider, indicating that the arrangement is being terminated at the provider's request for failure to pay parental fees. - c.
-One month of parental fees must be paid in full or satisfactory arrangements made between the recipient and provider for repayment before a voucher for another provider can be issued. - i.
-The provider must notify the LPA that a repayment agreement has been developed and that a payment plan with the parent and/or the outstanding onemonth balance has been paid in full when the LPA is notified, services may continue. - ii.
-The provider must give the recipient a dated receipt for payment of the parental fee, as payment is received.
-Receipts should include the period that the payment covers and the type of payment (such as child care, registration, parent fee, outstanding balance, etc.). - iii.
-The provider must retain copies of these receipts for at least three (3) years, and they may not be destroyed until authorized by DCDEE or the LPA.
-Recipients should be encouraged to retain receipts as well; in case they need to verify that the fee has been paid for a month.

-If there is no repayment agreement and the parent has not paid the parental fee, the LPA must document in the record the reason services are terminated and the amount of the unpaid parental fees.
+- 4. If a recipient has failed to pay parental fees and the provider notifies the LPA of the unpaid fees, the following guidelines must be followed: - i.
+The provider must indicate the amount that is unpaid and may request that services be terminated for non-payment of parental fees.
+The unpaid parental fee is limited to one month. - ii.
+If the provider requests the termination of the plan of care, the child care worker must issue a Child Care Action Notice (DCD-0450) to both the recipient and provider, indicating that the arrangement is being terminated at the provider's request for failure to pay parental fees. - iii.
+One month of parental fees must be paid in full or satisfactory arrangements made between the recipient and provider for repayment before a voucher for another provider can be issued.
+If the provider notifies the LPA that a repayment agreement has been developed, services may continue. - iv.
+The LPA must document in the record the reason services are terminated and the amount of the unpaid parental fees.
 The provider or recipient must submit verification when the parental fees are paid.